Julian Ames

-Ames was President of the Board of Trustees for San Diego during 1853–1855, when the city had no Mayoral form of government.
+Ames was president of the board of trustees for San Diego during 1853–1855, when the city had no mayoral form of government.

 Captain Ames bought Rancho Cañada de los Coches in 1859 from the Catholic Church, which served as a stop for the San Antonio–San Diego mail, nicknamed the "Jackass Mail".
 The ranch was located about 25 miles east of San Diego.
 Ames planted a double cactus hedge around the ranch house and raised sheep and cattle.
 Later, he built one of the first grist (flour) mills in the county and built a dam to supply his ranch with reliable water.
 Ames also made the best soap south of Los Angeles, opened a blacksmith shop, and made lime for whitewash.
 At his ranch, Ames would throw lavish fiestas that drew guests as far away as Santa Barbara and Los Angeles.

-Ames adobe home was destroyed in the 1880s by vandals who thought valuables were hidden in it.
+Ames's adobe home was destroyed in the 1880s by vandals who thought valuables were hidden in it.
 The ruins were removed around 1925.

 Ames died in 1866 while getting his wagon out of the mud.
 He is buried in the Calvary Cemetery, now Calvary Memorial Pioneer Park in Mission Hills.
 His wife Perfecta died 1890 and also is buried there.